dori108/freeCodeCamp--react-oss-study/api/README.md

 ## Login in development/testing

 During development and testing, the api exposes the endpoint GET auth/dev-callback.
 Calling this will log you in as the user with the email `foo@bar.com` by setting the session cookie for that user.

+## working with co-players in oss meal team